 - Practice making silly faces in the mirror – when you make a face (like fish lips or exaggerated chewing), model it slowly and exaggerate it

-- Incorporate speech sounds into your play – practice producing speech sounds as these sounds lead to the production of words, like the car goes “puh-puh-puh”
+- Incorporate speech sounds into your play – practice producing speech sounds as these sounds lead to the production of words like the car goes “puh-puh-puh”

-- Promote visual models – we know that seeing, hearing, and feeling sounds encourages imitation.
+- Promote visual models – we know that seeing, hearing, and feeling sounds encourage imitation.
 Try laying down so that your face is within your child’s line of vision, make a silly noise before you model, let him/her touch your lips when saying the sound.
 Draw attention to your mouth, including your tongue.